 The Greater New Milford Film Festival

 Last year’s festival was a huge success!
-Dates for this year’s festival will be announced soon.
+Don’t miss all the great events for this year’s festival—go to the festival page for details:

 Apply To Film In New Milford